Frequency theorem and inertial manifolds for neutral delay equations: Introduction

+Although here we are concentrated on applications of Theorem \ref{TH: FreqThRelaxedDelay} to delay equations in $\mathbb{R}^{n}$, we must note that Theorem \ref{TH: FreqThRelaxedDelay} can be applied to construct quadratic Lyapunov functionals for partial differential equations with delays.
+Here we should mention the work of L.~Boutet de Monvel, I.D.~Chueshov and A.V.~Rezounenko \cite{BoutetChueshovRezounenko1998} concerned with spectral gap conditions for the existence of inertial manifolds for semilinear parabolic equations with delay.
+It seems that the obtained in \cite{BoutetChueshovRezounenko1998} conditions are not sharp and our approach shall lead to sharper estimates for the existence of inertial manifolds.
+However, to apply our approach some preparatory work should be done.
+On this way, the monograph of I.D.~Chueshov \cite{Chueshov2015}, where the well-posedness of such problems in the space of continuous functions is studied, may be useful along with an extension of our approach from \cite{Anikushin2020Semigroups} to construct semigroups for such equations in appropriate Hilbert spaces.

-Unfortunately, as time has shown, such a strong tool as the Frequency Theorem for infinite-dimensional systems did not get the attention it deserves, although its finite-dimensional version known as the Kalman-Yakubovich-Popov lemma is widely spread due to its great success in the study of nonlinear systems of ODEs (see, for example, the monographs of A.~Kh.~Gelig, G.~A.~Leonov and V.~A.~Yakubovich \cite{Gelig1978} or N.~V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020} for a range of applications).
-Our results from \cite{Anikushin2020Geom} show that many scientific schools in the field of infinite-dimensional dynamical systems were exploring (explicitly or implicitly) various sides of the frequency-domain methods, but up to now none of them come close to a complete discovery of the intuition behind these methods.
+In finite dimensions, the Frequency Theorem is known as the Kalman-Yakubovich-Popov (KYP) lemma.
+It has great success in the study of stability, periodicity, almost periodicity and dimension-like properties of ODEs.
+See, for example, the monographs of A.Kh.~Gelig, G.A.~Leonov and V.A.~Yakubovich \cite{Gelig1978} or N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020} for a range of applications.
+Let us also mention our works \cite{Anikushin2019Vestnik,AnikushinRR2019,Anikushin2019SmithRed}, where quadratic cones constructed from the KYP lemma are used to study almost periodic ODEs.
+Note that the extension of these results (mainly the part of a quantitative nature) for infinite-dimensional systems requires further studying (in addition to the results of this paper).

-Note that the consideration of delay equations in Hilbert spaces is not much used in the papers on dynamics and these equations are usually treated in the space of continuous functions (see, for example, \cite{Chueshov2015}).
-However, it is shown in our adjacent works \cite{Anikushin2020Semigroups,Anik2020PB,Anikushin2020Geom}, where results from Section \ref{SEC: DelayEquationsStability} (based on Theorem \ref{TH: FreqThRelaxedDelay}) are used, the Hilbert space structure sometimes reveals dynamical phenomena (some of which have been mentioned above) concerned with delay equations.
-One more example of the interplaying between these two structures are given by dimension estimates, which uses the Hilbert space geometry (see \cite{Anikushin2020Semigroups} for discussions).

-It may seem interesting that for a general linear system corresponding to delay equations the exponential stability can be established using a bounded in $\mathbb{H}$ operator as it was shown by R.~Datko \cite{Datko1970,Datko1980}.
-But it is reasonable that one cannot expect this in the general nonlinear case.
-However, this is the case when all the delays in the nonlinear part are given by bounded in $L_{2}$ operators.
-It reflects in the boundedness of the form $\mathcal{F}$ from \eqref{EQ: QuadraticFormModified} in $\mathbb{H} \times \Xi$ and this case is covered by the classical theorem from \cite{Likhtarnikov1977} or our Theorem \ref{TH: OptimalProcessDelay} with $\mathbb{E} = \mathbb{H}$.